Painting with her heart on her sleeve

-I think asking what art is?, is no different to asking what life is?
-I think it's really what you make it - be it to the maker or the viewer.
-Everyone will have a different answer to it depending on their own experience, background, context etc. and they have every right.
+I think asking What is art? is no different than asking What is life?
+I think it’s really what you make it — be it to the maker or the viewer.
+Everyone will have a different answer, depending on their own experience, background or context, and they have every right.
 It becomes a matter of whether one relates to an artwork or not.
-I do believe when an artwork comes from a place of honesty and true curiosity and intention - it will be felt and will produce something that resonates - whether it is a painting, drawing, sculpture, large scale, small scale, media, traditional or conceptual.
+I do believe when an artwork comes from a place of honesty, true curiosity and intention, it will be felt and produce something that resonates, whether it is a painting, drawing, sculpture, large scale, small scale, media, traditional or conceptual.

-So I guess in the basics, genuine intention is important to me in defining art.
+So I guess basically, genuine intention is important to me when defining art.
 I think that intention itself has a way of revealing the level of thought and effort put into a piece of art that, in the end, holds weight.

 To me, a conceptually layered installation piece is as important as an emotionally suggestive figurative painting.
-They both contribute in piecing together a puzzle of the different aspects of the human experience and can move me in different ways, just as powerfully.
-I think that's why art is so great and so important.
-It provides platform, space and function, to all these misfit, morphed and sometimes absurd ideas, that don't necessarily fit within other industries in society.
+They both contribute in piecing together a puzzle of the different aspects of the human experience, and they can move me in different ways, just as powerfully.
+That’s why art is so great and so important.
+It provides a platform, space and function to all these misfit, morphed and, sometimes, absurd ideas that don’t necessarily fit within other industries in society.

 What does Bali mean to you?

-Bali is a place I spent a lot of time growing up.
-It's a place I often left and came back to.
-It isn't where I am from by blood but it's a place that's given a lot to me.
-I think Bali is a very mystical place that really influenced a sense of spirituality that I often feel in making my work.
-It definitely has and will always have a special place in my heart.
+Bali is a place where I spent a lot of time growing up.
+It’s a place I often leave and come back to.
+It isn’t where I am from by blood, but it’s a place that has given a lot to me.
+I think Bali is a very mystical place that really infuses in me a sense of spirituality that I often feel when making my work.
+It definitely has, and will always have, a special place in my heart.

-Do you have some sort of “ritual” in working on your paintings?
+Do you have some sort of “ritual” when working?
 How does the process usually go?

-I don't have a specific ritual.
-But often time I do various things before attacking the canvas.
-I listen to music, read, write, sketch for hours before starting to paint.
-I always work on multiple paintings and papers works at a time and bounce from one thing to another and along the way, the work make themselves.
-I often leave things and come back to it.
-When a painting is near conclusion, I'll spend more time on it - detailing, finishing.
-Sometimes work sits in storage for weeks, months years before I come back to it and decide its direction.
-But It's a gut feeling, when something's done.
+I don’t have a specific ritual.
+But oftentimes, I do various things before attacking the canvas.
+I listen to music, read, write or sketch for hours before I start to paint.
+I always work on multiple paintings and paper works at a time and bounce from one thing to another, and along the way, the work make themselves.
+I often leave things and come back to them.
+When a painting is near conclusion, I’ll spend more time on it —detailing and finishing.
+Sometimes, a piece of work sits in storage for weeks, months or years before I come back to it and decide on its direction.
+But it’s a gut feeling when something’s done.